 Audio Mixing with Soundscapes

-The two most important settings to understand are Master Volume and Self Volume.
+The two most important settings to understand are Studio Master Volume and Studio Echo Volume.

 This setting controls the volume of the full audio mix.
 This volume boost applies to what everyone in the studio hears.
 For example, setting this to 200% will cause everything to sound twice as loud as 100%.